Matin-M/CSE360FinalProject/README.md

 Final Project for CSE 360, written in Java using AWT and JFreeChart.

 Created By:
-  Matin Massoudi
+  Matin Massoudi,
-  Alexander Gaouette
+  Alexander Gaouette,
-  David Ragipi
+  David Ragipi,
-  Orlando Rios
+  Orlando Rios,
-  Cameron Woehler
+  and Cameron Woehler